Chronology of

 May 10

-• Jem Mace defends his heavyweight crown against Irish champion Joe Coburn, it lasts one hour and 17 minutes, and neither is struck by a punch.
+• Jem Mace defends his heavyweight boxing crown against Irish champion Joe Coburn, it lasts one hour and 17 minutes, and neither is struck by a punch.
 [1]

 August 8